 - Futurama parodied Minority Report in an episode where Fry joined the police's Future Crimes division.

-- In a The Simpsons Treehouse of Horror segment, Milhouse goes on a Roaring Rampage of Revenge against students who wronged him in the past.
+- The Simpsons: In the "Revenge of the Geeks" segment of "Revenge Is a Dish Best Served Three Times", Milhouse goes on a Roaring Rampage of Revenge against students who wronged him in the past.
 When he's about to humiliate a kid, who says today is their first day at the school, Milhouse says the kid will do something bad to him in the future, so he's still going to need revenge. ("It's called pre-venge!")

 - Codename: Kids Next Door: One episode that had Numbuh 3 take on Numbuh 2's Film Noir identity features a "pre-delinquency unit" that gives Gallagher Elementary School students detentions for future rule-breaking, formed around a student seer who makes drawings out of crayons of said crimes.
 Turns out their seer was actually a hoax, being just a boy with heterochromia.
 His entire motivation was to get everyone of the kids in trouble in order to be the first in line for pizza bagels, since they'd usually run around when he arrived.
 Unfortunately for him, he did his scheme on a day where they were serving lima bean sandwiches.